What will happen at General Conference 2024? What is happening now in the United Methodist connection?

 This session of the official U.M.C. polity course will include structural realities and principles affecting our annual conferences and local churches right now and in the future.
 It will help church leaders and longtime members lead, and help newcomers get their bearings.
 Although the official disaffiliation process expired at the end of December 2023, folks still have questions about it, so this course will also consider what happens next, and provide information about the Global Methodist Church.

 Our goal will be to understand how we can all serve and fulfill God’s call, wherever our various congregations find ourselves, through Wesleyan organizational principles.
 And we’ll explore how such principles help our congregations be a place and a people that embody the Kingdom of God.

-Learners must obtain the book The Method of Our Mission: United Methodist Polity & Organization by Laceye C. Warner*, which is not included in the course fee.
-This is the official book for this course chosen by Discipleship Ministries.
-Learners should be prepared to read assignments and post their reflections on the discussion boards daily, but there is no set time to be online.
-This is an intense course.
-Learners are urged to read the book before the course starts, to make the course more relaxed and fun.
+Learners must obtain the book The Method of Our Mission: United Methodist Polity & Organization by Laceye C. Warner, which is not included in the course fee.
+This is an intense course – it’s best to read the book before the course starts!
+And be prepared to read assignments and post written reflections on the discussion boards daily, but there is no set time to be online.

-This course has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries, and is the “polity” course required for Lay Speaker certification.
+This course has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries.
+It is the “polity” course required for Lay Speaker certification.

 This course is eligible for 1.0 CEU.